Dual-Scale Antenna Deployment for Pinching Antenna Systems: Energy Efficiency Optimization Design

 \section{Energy Efficiency Optimization Design}

-This section will first address the non-convexity objective function of problem~\eqref{SE1} by transforming it into a tractable polynomial expression, and propose a penalty-based alternating optimization algorithm to jointly optimize $\mathbf{W}$, $\bm{\Xi}$, and $\mathbf{X}$ under the DSD framework.
+This section will first reformulate the non-convex objective function of problem~\eqref{SE1} into a more tractable form, and then propose a penalty-based alternating optimization algorithm to jointly optimize $\mathbf{W}$, $\bm{\Xi}$, and $\mathbf{X}$ under the DSD framework.